harsh-codess/llm-openai-app/README.md

- # 🤖 OpenAI GPT Chatbott
+ # 🤖 OpenAI GPT Chatbot

 An interactive chatbot powered by **OpenAI’s GPT-3.5-turbo** model, integrated via the official **OpenAI API**.
 This project uses **Streamlit** for a clean and responsive web UI and **LangChain** for modular orchestration, making it an ideal foundation for building intelligent AI assistants.